Welcome to a New Academic Year

 As we begin a new academic year at our School, we have much to be grateful for.
 This year, we welcome a total of 18 undergraduate students, 156 masters students, and 21 doctoral students.
 Our students come from many parts of the United States and from 13 different countries.
 We welcome them and everything we know they will bring to our school: their experiences and life stories, their curiosity and questions, their impatience, their passion, their desire to learn things and do something with what they learn.
 We know they will ask, demand, suggest and push us to be better, to do good work and to make it count.

 We are fortunate to have truly stellar professional staff in both administrative and research roles.
-This year, we welcome several new staff who you will also see listed in this newsletter.
+This year, we welcome several new staff.
 Our staff are the backbone of all our efforts.
 They support, guide, and help expand our educational, research, and practice mission in innumerable ways.
 They patiently and expertly deal with many, many tasks day in and day out.
 They are always here, troubleshooting, fixing and organizing in so many ways.
 This too, we are grateful for.

 Over the past year, our School has implemented a number of new educational initiatives including launching our new MPH curriculum with an integrated core and new minor options.
 We have several new master and doctoral programs and are revising existing programs and expanding our online and hybrid offerings.
 This last year alone, our research expenditures grew by more than 40 percent, a truly outstanding accomplishment.
 Most importantly, we continue to produce impactful evidence that can be used to improve population health.
 In a testament to our commitment to blending research with practice, last April, we were recognized as a leader in community service and civic engagement by the Association of Schools and Programs of Public Health through the inaugural Harrison Spencer Award.